PAY RANGE: 13

 Reads flow and electric meters, pressure gauges, revolving charts, and other indicators, and records readings on water operations log; interprets readings to determine proper operation of pumps and related equipment.

-Operates high voltage switchgear and communicates with outside utility to switch loads as requested; racks out 480v to 13200v breakers; inspects switchgear and equipment for alarms or visual clues indicating faults; removes high voltage breakers from cubicles and pulls pilot potential fuses; changes pump operation to alternate power line by switching to manual control and closing bus tie; restores power to lines by following proper operating procedures for each switchgear location.
+Operates electrical equipment and communicates with outside utility to switch loads as requested; racks out 480v to 13200v breakers; inspects switchgear and equipment for alarms or visual clues indicating faults; removes breakers from cubicles and pulls pilot potential fuses; changes pump operation to alternate power line by switching to manual control and closing bus tie; restores power to lines by following proper operating procedures for each switchgear location.

 Determines station security by checking grounds, windows, doors, and alarm switches for tampering or vandalism; locks doors and gates on departure; follows written procedures for reporting security discrepancies.